General M-estimators of location on Riemannian manifolds: existence and uniqueness: Existence and uniqueness of M-functionals

-Throughout the article, we assume that $M$ is a connected, complete, and separable $k$-dimensional smooth Riemannian manifold (equipped with a Riemannian metric) without boundary.
-The Riemannian metric naturally induces the distance $d:M \times M \to [0, \infty)$, enabling $(M, d)$ to be a metric space.
+Throughout the article, we assume that $M$ is a connected, geodesically complete, and separable $k$-dimensional smooth Riemannian manifold (equipped with a Riemannian metric).
+The Riemannian metric naturally induces the Riemannian distance $d:M \times M \to [0, \infty)$, enabling $(M, d)$ to be a metric space.
 The least upper bound of sectional curvature of $M$ is denoted by $\Delta$ and assumed to be finite (i.e., $\Delta < \infty$).
-For details on the Riemannian geometry, see \cite{chavel2006riemannian, do1992riemannian}.
+For details on the Riemannian geometry, see \cite{chavel2006riemannian}.